 The Widex MOMENT is an AI-powered Bluetooth hearing aid with dual digital processing, and with it, you can choose from two different processing pathways.
 The ultra-fast ZeroDelay pathway powers the PureSound program with processing below 0.5 milliseconds.
 The Classic pathway, which has a processing time of as much as 2.5 milliseconds, serves up to five programs your audiologist can load on your hearing aid, as well as any custom programs you create with the Widex MOMENT mobile app.
 In addition to amplifying sounds, the Classic pathway eliminates feedback, dampens loud sounds, and manages noise.
 More severe hearing loss requires more elaborate processing, which takes more time.

 At up to 40 hours per charge, the battery life of the Widex MOMENT is among the best in its class.
 A 30-minute charge will give you four hours of battery life, and a full charge takes up to four hours.
 Unfortunately, this hearing aid doesn’t offer a handy charging case.
 Instead, it comes with a carrying case and a separate microUSB charging station with no internal battery.

 The Widex MOMENT supports the Widex Zen Therapy program, delivered through the separate Widex Zen, Tinnitus Management app, available for Android and iOS.
-In addition, your hearing care provider can enable custom Zen programs in the Widex MOMENT app and make them one of five programs they can load onto your hearing aid.
+In addition, your hearing care provider can enable custom Zen programs and the SoundRelax program in the Widex MOMENT app.

 The Starkey Livio Edge AI brings lots of ear shape options